manu042k/VisionXAI/Frontend/README.md

 # Frontend

-The Frontend directory contains the Angular-based web application that serves as the user interface for AnnotAIx.
+The Frontend directory contains the Angular-based web application that serves as the user interface for VisionXai.
 Built with modern web technologies and managed through Nx monorepo tooling, it provides an intuitive, responsive platform for AI-powered image analysis and interactive Q&A.

 ## Architecture Overview